teamclairvoyant/data-scalaxy-test-util/README.md

 ### 3. Mocked API for S3 Bucket

-The library provides API to mock S3 bucket and allows spark to read data from or write data to mocked S3 Bucket.
+This library provides API to mock S3 service of AWS and allows spark to read data from or write data to mocked S3 bucket.

 Below is the usage example: